nmrghe/mindlaboratory/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

+As any working group, the M!ND Lab is more than just the sum of its parts.
+We work together and learn from each other.

 {% include section.html %}

 {% include list.html data="members" component="portrait" filter="role == 'principal-investigator'" %}